 My experience of medication abortion at 9 weeks and tips for dealing with the pain

-My experience of having the medication abortion at 9 weeks and 4 days [accounts of abortion at 9 weeks].
-Tips for anyone about to go through it.
+My experience of having the medication abortion at 9 weeks and 4 days - tips for anyone about to go through it.

-Once I found out I was pregnant I went to my local doctor who referred me to BPAS [other accounts of BPAS abortion].
+Once I found out I was pregnant I went to my local doctor who referred me to BPAS.
 I was not happy about the wait time for my first appointment, just under 2 weeks, this seemed like forever for me and made me a lot more anxious and worried about how far along I was.

 At my first appointment, they were friendly and very helpful, they gave me every test they could, from blood to STI tests along with the scan to see how far along I was.